Here is a snapshot of some of the work we’ve done for individuals, companies and informal solutions and turnarounds.

 Financing – Mortgage Lending

 Although the cash flow problems were evident, it soon became clear that the client was “asset rich” owning 2 freehold properties which had significant amounts of equity.
-MBI have been able to introduce a recognised mortgage lender, lending at a very competitive rate of interest, which has allowed the client to meet all creditor claims and put into the operation additional working capital to assist in the business’s growth
+Insolvency Online have been able to introduce a recognised mortgage lender, lending at a very competitive rate of interest, which has allowed the client to meet all creditor claims and put into the operation additional working capital to assist in the business’s growth

 Informal Negotiation – Charity